wikibonsai/wikibonsai/docs/SECURE.md

 ## Don't Look At My Stuff

 Absolutely no data is collected and no telemetry is used in any of the WikiBonsai projects.
-However, since WikiBonsai contains many plugins privacy policies of projects WikiBonsai is built on top of should also be individually consulted (ex: when using [vscode-wikibonsai][wibomd-repo-vscode-wikibonsai] be sure to also check the privacy policy of [vscode][vscode] [privacy policy][vscode-privacy]).
+However, since WikiBonsai contains many plugins, privacy policies of projects WikiBonsai is built on top of should also be individually consulted (e.g. when using [vscode-wikibonsai][wibomd-repo-vscode-wikibonsai] be sure to also check the privacy policy of [vscode][vscode] [privacy policy][vscode-privacy]).

 ## Trust, But Verify

-All of this project and associated projects' code is open source and viewable on github (see [readme][wiki-doc-readme]).
+Most of this project and associated projects' code is open source and viewable on github (see [readme][wiki-doc-readme]).

 ## Perils of Centralization